-245 3.3 Enhanced NPF at the street site in winter
+3.3 Enhanced NPF at the street site in winter

-On 21-23 December 2011, NPF events were simultaneously observed at the rooftop site and street site with the FRs of 0.8-1.9 particle cm-3 s-1 and 4.0-7.9 particle cm-3 s-1, respectively (Figs. 5 and S5).
-The different FRs implied that NPF was always enhanced greatly at the street site, which was referred as Evidence 1 for the enhanced NPF in the latter discussion.
-Larger condensation sinks were, however, calculated at the street site (1.3×10-2 s-1 at the street site and 0.45-0.98×10-2 s-1 at rooftop site, Table S2), implying the influence of the larger condensation sink on NPF apparently to be overwhelmed by unknown factors.
+On 21-23 December 2011, NPF events were simultaneously observed at the rooftop site and street site with the NPF rates of 0.8-1.9 particle cm-3 s-1 and 4.0-7.9 particle cm-3 s-1, respectively (Figs. 5 and S5).
+The different NPF rates indicated

+230 that NPF was greatly enhanced at the street site.
+However, larger condensation sinks were calculated at the street site $(1.3 \times 10^{-2} \text{ s}^{-1} \text{ at the street site and } 0.45 - 0.98 \times 10^{-2} \text{ s}^{-1} \text{ at rooftop site.
+Table S2}).$

 The strongest NPF event was observed on 22 December.
-The NPF event initially observed at 09:40-09:45 at both sites (Fig. 5a-d) was also apparently correlated with increasing speed of the northwest wind (Fig. S6).
+The NPF event was initially observed at 09:40-09:45 at both sites (Fig. 5a-d) and was also apparently correlated with increasing wind speed (Fig. S6).
+The NPF was roughly estimated to occur in a semi-regional scale over ~50 km.
 The initial new particle burst time periods were different at two sites.
-For example, nucleation mode PNC at the rooftop site were gradually increased from 0.2×10^4 particle cm-3 at that time to the maximum value of 1.4×10^4 particle cm-3 during the initial 2 hours (Fig. 5c).
-At the street site, vehicle emissions frequently influenced the sampling site, leading to numerous spikes in PNC and large uncertainty in calculating the FR.
+For example, nucleation mode PNC at the rooftop site gradually increased from $0.2 \times 10^4$ particle cm-3 at that time to the maximum value of $1.4 \times 10^4$ particle cm-3 during the initial 2 hours (Fig. 5c).
+At the street site, vehicle emissions frequently influence the sampling site, leading to numerous spikes in PNC and large uncertainty in calculating the NPF rate.
 We thus used the 25% minimum coefficient of variation (CV) of PNC as an indicator to eliminate the vehicle spikes (see supplementary document for the calculation method).
-The approached results showed that the nucleation mode PNC was rapidly increased within the initial 26 minutes and then decreased.
-The FR of 7.9 particle cm-3 s-1 at the street site was three times larger than that of 1.9 particle cm-3 s-1 on the rooftop.
-The larger FR at the street site was mainly associated with a shorter time for the new particle burst.
-The NMINP at the street site during the whole NPF event was about 50% higher than that on the rooftop (Fig. 5d).
-When the nulceation mode PNC at the street site reached the maximum, the corresponding PNC on the rooftop was only one-third of its own maximum value.
+The approached results showed that the nucleation mode PNC rapidly increased with the initial 26 minutes and then decreased.
+The NPF rate of 7.9 particle cm-3 s-1 at the street site was three times